-Are you tired of using the same old hiring techniques?
-They don’t get you those applicants who really fit into your practice and you find yourself spending hours sifting through countless resumes… then sitting down for hours of interviews that go nowhere.
+Are you tired of your search for a new hire?
+The hiring techniques you’re using aren’t getting you those applicants who really fit into your practice and you find yourself spending hours sifting through countless resumes… then sitting down for hours of interviews that go nowhere.
 It’s time to get a hiring screening process that works for you.

-In this post, I’m going to teach you how to…
+In this post, I’m going to show you how to…

 - Save time when you’re looking to hire